 The Summer Research Experiences for Undergraduates application (processed in BP Logix) may be initiated by the faculty mentor or a student.
-To start the form, initiate the Faculty Student Research Collaboration (academic year or summer grants) form and select Summer Research Experience for Undergraduates from the program dropdown within the form.
+To start the form, initiate the Summer Research Experiences for Undergraduates eform.
 Please visit the Using eForms and BP Logix page for a detailed explanation of the eForm system, and please also see General Proposal Guidelines.

 Faculty mentors are encouraged to mentor students in proposal-writing as appropriate to the situation.
 In particular, more senior students and students continuing on a project should be included in the proposal preparation process.
 Part of the mentoring process is to carefully review student-written proposals prior to submission.
 For students, the Center for Writing Excellence, with locations on the second floor of Centennial Hall and the second floor of McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.

 The application has four primary sections:

 - Basic Information and Summary: This includes selecting the program (select Summer Research Experience for Undergraduates), co-investigators, role of student in proposal preparation, appropriate review committee, number of proposals submitted, project title, project funding dates, and a 3-5 sentence abstract.

 - Research Narrative: A PDF or Word document.
 It is strongly recommended that, whenever possible, faculty and students collaborate on the research narrative.
 It should be no longer than 3 double-spaced pages (include page numbers; citations may extend beyond the 3-page limit), and must address: